Twining, Tea, and Jane Austen

 Anyone who knows me well knows that I’m a tea drinker.
 Some might unfairly say tea snob, but I do like my tea, which is kept in double-lidded containers with labels that say the temperature and brew time.
 Don’t get me started on the dregs of leaves that are sold in tiny little paper bags.
 My favorites at the moment are a Longjing (dragon well) premium green tea from China and a black tea from Yunnan, China called Golden Halo.

-All of the tea drank during Jane Austen’s lifetime came from China or Japan.
+The tea drank during Jane Austen’s lifetime came from China or Japan.
 Tea production in India didn’t begin until the propagation of Assam in the 1820s.
 The tea imported then from the East India Company might have been called Indian tea, but that was because of who imported it; it was actually Chinese tea.

 There were two types of tea drank in Georgian England: one was Bohea (an anglicized pronunciation of Wuyi, the mountain region the tea came from) that was likely an oolong, and a few varietals of green tea.
 Bohea was not a black tea as we think of it now, and it was a low quality tea that the Chinese were happy to export.